leopheard/ItsGoingDown/README.md

 Looking for hard-hitting analysis on the growing crisis?
 Searching for a revolutionary anarchist, anti-fascist, and autonomous anti-capitalist alternative to the far-Right and the neo-liberal center?
 Looking to learn more about grassroots revolt and social movements across North America?
 Every week It’s Going Down produces three audio programs:<br>

-<a href="https://kpfa.org/program/igd/">IGDshow</a>: Features interviews and discussions produced for  KPFA 94.1FM – Berkeley which airs Fridays, 12pm-1pm PT across Northern and Central California.<br>
+<a href="https://kpfa.org/program/igd/">IGDshow</a>: Features interviews and discussions produced for <a href="https://www.kpfa.org">KPFA 94.1FM</a> – Berkeley which airs Fridays, 12pm-1pm PT across Northern and Central California.<br>

 <a href="https://www.podbean.com/site/Search/index?v=It%27s+Going+Down">This Is America</a>: Audio analysis and roundup of resistance and headline news, all from an anarchist perspective<br>